tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

 * Unlike the `if/else` when a `require`'s condition fails, the contract immediately ends execution, and the remaining gas is returned to the person that executed the contract.

 * You can think of a `require` more as a type of error handling; as you can see, we can even declare a custom error message to the user.
-If withdraw is passed an address that is not one of the two addresses defined in our contract, then they will get the message `You do not own this account!`.
+If withdraw has passed an address that is not one of the two addresses defined in our contract, then they will get the message `You do not own this account!`.

 Now we have a fully working `JointSavings` account with withdrawing protection on our contract account and a deposit function to deposit our funds.
 Let's compile and deploy our contract to test it out!